Kuanhao-Chao/LiftOn/docs/source/index.rst

 ====================================

 1. If you have sequenced and assembled a new genome and need to annotate it, LiftOn is the ideal choice for generating annotations.
+2. If you want to do comparative genomics analysis, run liftOn to lift-over and compare annotations!
-2. If you wish to utilize the finest CHM13 annotation, you can run LiftOn!
+3. If you wish to utilize the finest CHM13 annotation, you can run LiftOn!
 We have also pre-generated the `T2T_CHM13_LiftOn.gff3 <https://khchao.com>`_ file for your convenience.

 |